Return to Board Games

 - They start with one extra carrier and two extra infantry.

-- New ability: "Spies on Mecatol: When another player removes the Custodian token from Mecatol Rex, gain any one technology that player has or gain four trade goods."
+- New ability: "Spies on Mecatol: When another player removes the Custodian token from Mecatol Rex, gain any one non-faction Technology that player has or gain four trade goods."

 - New ability: "Second Home: You may score public objectives while you control Winnu or Mecatol Rex."